SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 start counting up pro-impeachment-conviction constituents?

 <img src="{{ site.baseurl }}/images/2021-02-11-impeachment-action-coleman.jpg" width="400" height="408" alt="Coleman: contacting legislators and not getting ignored" title="Coleman: contacting legislators and not getting ignored" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Emily Coleman, a former Congressional staffer, offers some advice on this from Twitter.
-Don't bother with Twitter or Facebook; that's uniformly ignored.
-Writing a letter is pretty good, especially to the district office.
-But really the only thing that matters is a phone call where you talk to a staffer.
-She recommends the district office instead of DC, but see below.
+- Don't bother with Twitter or Facebook; that's uniformly ignored.
+- Writing a letter is pretty good, especially to the district office.
+- But really the only thing that matters is a phone call where you talk to a staffer.
+Coleman recommends the district office instead of DC, but see below.

 <img src="{{ site.baseurl }}/images/2021-02-11-impeachment-action-ucs.jpg" width="400" height="215" alt="UCS: productive conversations with legislator's staff" title="UCS: productive conversations with legislator's staff" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 Similar material from 2008 by the Union of Concerned Scientists <sup id="fn1a">[[1]](#fn1)</sup>